Dear Heart: Production

 Dear Heart was written by Tad Mosel, from his own story.
 He originally wrote it as a teleplay for a May 1957 Westinghouse Studio One episode, titled "The Out-Of-Towners", co-starring E.G. Marshall and Eileen Heckart.

 The film had a budget of about $1.8 million.
 Principal shooting occurred from October 3 to November 22, 1963.
 Filming of the opening and closing scenes in Penn Station took advantage of just-commenced demolition process of the above-ground structures.

 It was Geraldine Page's first role as a leading lady.
 As production began, Glenn Ford's long-term relationship with actress Hope Lange was ending, and she married producer Alan Pakula, leaving Ford heartbroken.
 Although production of Dear Heart was generally a positive one, Ford could not stop brooding over Lange.
 Angela Lansbury took the role of the materialistic, good-hearted Phyllis because it gave her an opportunity to work with Geraldine Page.

 Henry Mancini was hired to compose music for the film.
 Mancini felt such a gentle romantic film deserved a theme song.
 He quickly wrote music for the song, but it lacked lyrics.
 Mancini contacted Johnny Mercer, who was unavailable.
 So Mancini turned to Jay Livingston and Ray Evans.
 The lyricists read the script, and came up with the lyrics and title for the song based on their reading of Geraldine Page's character.
 The film's original title was "The Out-of-Towners", but Jay Livingston said he changed the title to Dear Heart when Martin Manulis heard the theme song.

-Warner Brothers was uncertain about when to release the film.
+Warner Bros.
+Pictures was uncertain about when to release the film.
 Mancini, who had a 50% interest in the film's theme song with Larry Shayne, asked studio head Jack L. Warner to release the film so that it would qualify for the March 1965 Academy Awards.
 Warner agreed to release it for a week in Los Angeles (which, under Academy rules, would qualify it for the Oscars), if Mancini and Shayne would pay for the local advertising.
 Because this would cost only $10,000, Mancini and Shayne agreed to do so.

 The film premiered on December 3, 1964, in Los Angeles, to qualify it for the 1964 awards season.
 It made its general release premiere at Radio City Music Hall in New York City on March 8, 1965.